spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 ### Using custom properties

-The media library supports [custom properties](/docs/laravel-medialibrary/v9/advanced-usage/using-custom-properties) to be saved on a media item.
+Media library supports [custom properties](/docs/laravel-medialibrary/v9/advanced-usage/using-custom-properties) to be saved on a media item.
 By default, the  `x-media-library-collection` component doesn't show the custom properties.
 To add them you should create a blade view that will be used to display all form elements on a row in the component.